Henry Scott, 1st Earl of Deloraine: Life

-In 1706 Queen Anne created Scott Earl of Deloraine.
+In 1706, Queen Anne created him Earl of Deloraine.
 He was elected to the last Scottish Parliament that year and voted in favour of the Acts of Union.
 In 1725 he was vested with the Order of the Bath.
 In 1727 he was appointed a Gentleman of the Bedchamber.

-In 1726, Deloraine married Mary Howard, Countess of Deloraine, the granddaughter of Col. Philip Howard, and they had two daughters:
+In 1726, Deloraine married Mary Howard, the granddaughter of Col. Philip Howard, and the great-granddaughter of Thomas Howard, 1st Earl of Berkshire, both of the Howard family, and they had two daughters: